 Pure aloe vera juice has a slightly bitter taste.
 Thus, many people may not find its distinctive taste enjoyable.
 That’s why, we recommend adding aloe vera to smoothies, cocktails, and even nut milks.
 Check out Erbology recipes where we use aloe vera to make delicious drinks.

 For instance, we love making this Aloe vera nut milk using activated almonds, Medjool dates and fresh strawberries.
-Activating (or soaking) makes nuts more nutritious.
-In addition, they become more gut friendly.
+Activating (or soaking) makes nuts more nutritious and gut friendly.
 Combine this recipe with our wholesome tigernut granola.
-Tigernuts are a prebiotic, hence, great for gut health.
+Tigernuts are a prebiotic and are great for gut health, too.
 It’s also worth mentioning that Erbology granola contains no added sugar and is made with raw ingredients.
 In other words, it’s naturally rich in vitamins and minerals essential for your wellbeing.

 Are you a smoothie lover?
 Then, have a go at this cleansing Green power smoothie bowl.
 We combined a bunch of green fruits and veggies, such as baby spinach, kiwi, and spirulina.
 Most importantly, we added a shot of aloe vera juice and our virgin milk thistle oil.
 The result?
 Not only does it pass our taste test, it is also incredibly wholesome.
 This recipe is excellent for your skin, digestion and immunity.